-Tracy Wolfson is a two-time Emmy Award-nominated reporter for CBS Sports.
+Tracy Wolfson is a three-time Emmy Award-nominated reporter for CBS Sports.
 She was named THE NFL ON CBS’s lead game reporter in May 2014 and teams with the lead announce team of Jim Nantz and Phil Simms on all Thursday Night Football games on CBS and NFL Network, and Sunday games on THE NFL ON CBS.
-Wolfson was on the sidelines as lead reporter for Super Bowl 50 (2016) and also serves as a reporter for CBS Sports’ coverage of the NCAA Men's Basketball Championship and has been the lead reporter on the Final Four since 2008.
+Wolfson was on the sidelines as lead reporter for Super Bowl 50 (2016) and also serves as a reporter for CBS Sports’ coverage of the NCAA Men's Basketball Championship.
+She has been the lead reporter on the Final Four since 2008.

 Wolfson served 10 years as the lead college football reporter for CBS Sports’ coverage of the Southeastern Conference working with one of the top broadcast teams in the country in Verne Lundquist and Gary Danielson since 2004.

 In addition to college football she also worked select NFL games, including the AFC Wild Card, Divisional and Championship games, as well as coverage of Super Bowl XLVII.

 Wolfson has been involved with coverage of the U.S. Open Tennis Championships, Auto Racing, Skiing, Snowboarding, Ice Skating, Gymnastics, Track and Field and Rodeo for the Network.
 In addition, she has anchored the CBS Sports Desk throughout the year and hosted “At the Half” during basketball season.
 Wolfson also has contributed in various ways as a host and reporter for CBS Sports Network.